Australian challenger banks: who’s who (and what’s their tech)

 The firm says it is “driven by smart, simple design” on its mobile platform.

-Bene was co-founded by Craig Fenwick, CFO and Simon Beitz, CEO.
+Alex, originally named Bene, was co-founded by Craig Fenwick, CFO and Simon Beitz, CEO.
 Prior to this, the two spent more than ten years working for Suncorp.
+It underwent its name change in early 2020.

 Goldfields has a full banking licence and provides retail banking services to customers in Perth and regional Western Australia.
 It also has branches in Kalgoorlie and Esperance.